Try our custom LLM ECOChat

 Status of Afrikaans language

-Afrikaans kept its official language status after the democratic elections of 1994, but the official recognition of another 11 indigenous African languages had serious consequences for the public status of Afrikaans.
+Afrikaans kept their official language status after the democratic elections of 1994, but the official recognition of another 11 indigenous African languages had serious consequences for the public status of Afrikaans.
 Although the decline of Afrikaans as a public sector language has been noticeable, this has not meant an increase in the use of African languages.
-It is English that has become South Africa's lingua franca and medium of public discourse, a fact that has produced consternation and a debate within Afrikaans-speaking circles over the future and the development of the Afrikaans language.
-Despite the clear decline of Afrikaans in the public sector, Afrikaans has experienced a growth in use in the private sector.
-Compared to the native African languages, the Afrikaans language is a highly developed economic medium, and proof of this is, for instance, is the fact that the market for music in Afrikaans language is larger than the English-language music market.
+English has become South Africa's lingua franca and medium of public discourse, a fact that has produced consternation and a debate within Afrikaans-speaking circles over the future and the development of the Afrikaans language.
+Despite the evident decline of Afrikaans in the public sector, Afrikaans has experienced a growth in use in the private sector.
+Compared to the native African languages, the Afrikaans language is a highly developed economic medium, and proof of this is, for instance, the fact that the market for music in the Afrikaans language is larger than the English-language music market.
 Historically, there has been considerable debate on the linguistic identity of Afrikaans language speakers inside and outside South Africa.
-Apartheid was associated with white Afrikaner nationalism for the best part of the 20th century, but over 50% of Afrikaans language speakers nowadays are not classed as "white".
-Most of these are "colored" Afrikaans speakers live in the Western Cape and Northern Cape provinces.
-Even though many white Afrikaans speakers call themselves "Afrikaners", the number of people who use either the terms "Afrikaanses" or "Afrikaanssprekendes" (Afrikaans speakers) is increasing.
+Apartheid was associated with white Afrikaner nationalism for the best part of the 20th century, but over 50% of Afrikaans language speakers nowadays are not classed as "white."
+Most of these are "colored" Afrikaans speakers who live in the Western Cape and Northern Cape provinces.
+Even though many white Afrikaans speakers call themselves "Afrikaners," the number of people who use either the terms "Afrikaanses" or "Afrikaanssprekendes" (Afrikaans speakers) is increasing.

 Need Afrikaans translation?
 Please contact us for professional translation services

 (1) One of the earliest texts written in Afrikaans language was Bayaan-ud-djyn, an Islamic tract written in Arabic Script by Abu Bakr.
-T
+T.